Gimle/gimle4/readme.txt

 Welcome to Gimlé Core v4
 ========================

-This is the first Release Candidate.
+This is the second Release Candidate.

 Gimlé Core v4 is the base in the Gimlé system.